 Not Double Effect: You are living under Nazi rule as they sweep through Europe.
 You are forced to go to a field where some of your Jewish neighbors are standing.
 The Nazis hand you a pistol and tell you to begin executing the Jews.
 If you don't, they will kill you.
 This is a scenario many pro-choice advocates saw in Ray Comfort's video, "180," and bemoaned the degredation of our society which pragmatically answered the question.
 "Well, if they're going to die anyway, and I'll die if I don't execute them, then I guess the best thing to do is kill the Jews."
 Most Christians recognize that this is a horribly immoral position to hold and is not a legitimate example of double effect.

 I could provide you with a number of other examples of what I consider legitimate double effects and illegitimate double effects, but I think these are sufficiently helpful.
 And what is the difference between the legitimate and illegitimate?
 Notice that in the legitimate example of chemotherapy, the child's death is indeed a byproduct.
 The mother's cancer could be cured AND the child could live.
 The mother doesn't need the child to die or seek the child's death for her survival.
-In the other two examples, however, the death of another is a necessary part of the process and is sought out actively.
-It seems to me that ectopic abortions are much more like strangling a child to conserve oxygen or killing another adult for their organ.
+In the other three examples, however, the death of another is a necessary part of the process and is sought out actively.
+It seems to me that ectopic abortions are much more like executing Jews or killing another adult for their organ in order that you may survive.
 The only purpose of taking the abortive drug during a pregnancy is to kill the child.
 It is seeking out the death of another so one can survive.
 However, because a fetus is less visible, we treat the morality of this situation differently than we do when it comes to an adult or child outside of the womb.
+I fail to see any significant distinction between the illegitimate examples I provided and the killing of a child in an ectopic pregnancy.

 The Medical Case Against Abortion in Ectopic Pregnancies: